Close

 Challenge #1: Inadequate Business Justification

 The Problem: Generic invitation letters that fail to demonstrate legitimate business need.
 Embassy officials spot vague language like "general meetings" or "exploring opportunities" from a mile away.
+A letter from a recognised company must clearly outline the purpose of your visit, including details of your business activities, meetings, or conferences.
+Without this, your application will likely be rejected.

 The Solution: Your invitation letter must include specific details: exact meeting dates, names of Thai counterparts you'll meet, specific projects or contracts under discussion, and measurable business outcomes.
 Attach supporting evidence like draft contracts, project proposals, or previous business correspondence.